jolicode/MediaBundle/doc/twig-components.rst

         >
     </picture>

-Going a step further, tje ``sources`` attribute can be expressed as a combination of ``media`` and ``srcset`` options.
+Going a step further, the ``sources`` attribute can be expressed as a combination of ``media`` and ``srcset`` options.
 This allows to define responsive images that adapt to different screen sizes and resolutions.
 See the following example:

 .. code-block:: html+twig